nikasimovich/rutgers_s19/_agendas/week-1.md

 - [Classes](https://www.w3schools.com/html/html_classes.asp)

 - Finish your student survey
 - Continue working on your Pick 10 exercise.
-Have your "working" doc finished (what we did in class – either a google doc, dropbox paper, or just a folder that you can access) and have 1 page online
+Pick one of the topics you chose today and source the photos/assets you need for it.
+Put one page of it online.
 - Upload your student survey and your pick 10 exercise
 - Post 5 images to your [inspiration diary](/projects/insta-diary).
 Link your instagram account to your class homepage.
 - Assign a discussion leader